robiulhussainroni/rCash/README.md

 - While working on this project, I may add or remove something

 ## Timeline
+DD/MM/YY
 - 28/10/2025 - I've created the repository, Started Designing Homepage - finished balance and cashout section
 - 29/10/2025 - I've added a new section in homepage, I've decided just to go with cash out and send money section for now, not thinking about cash in
 - 05/11/2025 - After long break, I'm back and finish the initial design of the application
+- 11/11/2025 - Added login form and logout timer in the UI, do some html tweak